cages/las-util-php/README.md

 In a web browser, browse to:
 http://localhost:8000/upload

-Select a las file to upload.
-(There are examples in prj/raw_data).
+Select a las file to upload. (version.las in prj/raw_data is a simple test file).
 Click 'upload'
 A message will report whether the file was uploaded or is already there.